How to Apply

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

 Michigan Medicine is one of the largest health care complexes in the world and has been the site of many groundbreaking medical and technological advancements since the opening of the U-M Medical School in 1850.
 Michigan Medicine is comprised of over 30,000 employees and our vision is to attract, inspire, and develop outstanding people in medicine, sciences, and healthcare to become one of the world’s most distinguished academic health systems.
 In some way, great or small, every person here helps to advance this world-class institution.
 Work at Michigan Medicine and become a victor for the greater good.

-- Candidate will be expected to participate and have a role in peer to peer teaching and/or in-servicing.
+You will participate in research protocols, while also having a role in peer to peer teaching and/or in-servicing.

-- OR candidate must be eligible for RCIS exam as a graduate of an accredited program in Invasive Cardiovascular Technology with the RCIS exam being successfully completed within one year of hire.
+- RCIS certification or must be eligible for RCIS exam as a graduate of an accredited program in Invasive Cardiovascular Technology with the RCIS exam being successfully completed within one year of hire.

 - OR Candidate has obtained an American Registry of Radiologic Technologists (ARRT) certification for Radiography with at least 1-2 years of diagnostic general imaging experience and (ARRT) advanced certification for Cardiac Interventional (CI) is required within 2 years of hire.

-- Experience with surgical instruments and sterile technique.
+- Experience with structural heart procedures, surgical instruments and sterile technique.